jeffswartz/Opentok-Java-SDK/sample/archiving/README.md

 * The sesssion ID of the OpenTok session to archive
 * A name (which is optional and helps identify the archive)

+You can only start recording an archive in a session that has active clients connected.

 In the page on the web client, the Session object (in JavaScript) dispatches an archiveStarted event.
 The page stores the archive ID (a unique identifier of the archive) in an archiveID variable: